molmod/acid/README.md

   (cd zenodo/; stepup boot)
   ```

+- Visit the dataset page on Zenodo and click on "New version".
+  The files and metadata will already be present due to the previous step.
-  Request the DOI for the new draft on <https://zenodo.org/> and add this information to `CHANGELOG.md`.
+  Request the DOI for the new draft and add this information to `CHANGELOG.md`.

 - Commit all changes to Git and run `git tag` with the new version number.